sentientmachine/corona/README.md

 I figured copyright can take a seat, we need more eyeballs per second on this and evolving this sort of stuff.
 Social distancing is less effective (not possible?) in more population dense areas like New York.
+And social distancing is more effective in less populated areas, or in areas where people are self-quarantining, and these charts demonstrate shows what is working and what isn't.

 So here's a snapshot and replica of the web site as pieced together from Chrome's developer tools.